Fashion & Textiles

 - Level 2 BTEC Diploma in Art and Design (1 year) Level 2

-- BTEC Extended Diploma in Fashion and Garment Construction (2 Years) Level 3
+- BTEC Extended Diploma in Fashion Textiles (2 Years) Level 3

 Barking & Dagenham College fashion students work with top West End costume designer